Unified Compute Language

 }

-Example · Asset-safe contract
+Example · Asset-aware contract

 contract Vault {